harrisonlab/fusarium_venenatum/README.md

 # Gene Prediction

-Gene prediction followed two steps:
+Gene prediction followed three steps:
+	Pre-gene prediction
-Pre-gene prediction - Quality of genome assemblies were assessed using Cegma to see how many core eukaryotic genes can be identified.
+		- Quality of genome assemblies were assessed using Cegma to see how many core eukaryotic genes can be identified.
+	Gene model training
+		- Gene models were trained using assembled RNAseq data as part of the Braker1 pipeline Gene prediction
-Gene models were used to predict genes in the Fusarium genome.
-This used results from CEGMA as hints for gene models.
+		- Gene models were used to predict genes in genomes as part of the the Braker1 pipeline.
+This used RNAseq data as hints for gene models.

 ## Pre-gene prediction
 Quality of genome assemblies was assessed by looking for the gene space in the assemblies.